aptech/gehttpd-docs/docs/index.rst

 Running the Server
 ==================

-Once the :file:`etc/gehttpd.ini` file has been configured, GEhttpd can be started with the provided :file:`run.sh` (Linux) or :file:`run.bat` file.
+Once the :file:`etc/gehttpd.ini` file has been configured, gehttpd can be started with the provided :file:`run.sh` (Linux) or :file:`run.bat` file.

 .. code-block:: bash